-- Affordable and consistent passenger and vehicle fares across air and ferry networks. - To reverse the decline on the Far North Line: rail journey time improvements, capacity enhancements, passing loops, improved line speed, Evanton Rail Station feasibility; signalling upgrade and frequency improvements. - To maximise the potential of West Highland Line and Kyle Line: journey time and frequency improvements. - Concessionary Fares: lobby for the Scottish Government concessionary fares scheme to include non-registered Community Transport services, and local ferry and air services, recognising the importance of these key services for people who can become isolated due to affordability plus geographical unavailability of conventional bus services or who are unable to use conventional bus services due to disability. - Comprehensive public transport information and mapping: ensuring information is available in a consistent, user-friendly and available format that is up to date and comprehensive (including routes, journey times, costs and facilities).
-Needs will inevitably evolve during the life of the strategy, with advancements in technology, and HITRANS can play a pivotal role in keeping ahead with these advancements. - Quality Bus Partnerships and Interchanges: explore opportunities for BQPs and help and facilitate the implementation of successful partnerships.
-Bus Quality Partnerships and other policy / actions aimed at reversing the decline in local bus services / patronage, including a programme for improving public transport interchanges, including to remove access barriers. - Development of a programme of transport interchange improvement projects, including for example at Elgin Bus Station, Dingwall, Thurso improving accessibility and environment, and works progressing through the Ferries Accessibility Fund.
+- Concessionary Fares: lobby for the Scottish Government concessionary fares scheme to include non-registered Community Transport services, and local ferry, rail and air services, recognising the importance of these key services for people who can become isolated due to affordability plus geographical unavailability of conventional bus services or who are unable to use conventional bus services due to disability.
+Use of the National Concession Card in the central belt is up to 8 times higher than in most of the HITRANS area.
+This illustrates how the entitlement is only of benefit if there are attractive public transport available to the cardholder. - Comprehensive public transport information and mapping: ensuring information is available in a consistent, user-friendly and available format that is up to date and comprehensive (including routes, journey times, costs and facilities).
+Needs will inevitably evolve during the life of the strategy, with advancements in technology, and HITRANS can play a pivotal role in keeping ahead with these advancements. - Quality Bus Partnerships and Interchanges: explore opportunities for BQPs or their successor and help and facilitate the implementation of successful partnerships.
+Quality Partnerships and other policy / actions aimed at reversing the decline in local bus services / patronage, including a programme for improving public transport interchanges, including to remove access barriers.

+- Development of a programme of transport interchange improvement projects, including for example at Elgin Bus Station, Dingwall, Thurso - improving accessibility and environment, and works progressing through the Ferries Accessibility Fund.
 Also, Park and Ride and Park and Choose, Car Clubs. - Multi-modal ticketing / smart ticketing partner with Transport Scotland, local authorities and operators to deliver for the Highlands and Islands fully multi-operator, multi-modal and multi-journey tickets, including the use of smartcard technology.